 Ivy Boyter, Founder of Full Throttle SEO

-Displaying Client Logos to Establish Authority
+Displaying Client Logos for Social Proof

 Client logos work as shorthand in B2B social proof—a fast, visual cue that your business has earned trust from recognized players.
 In B2B, where deals are complex and reputational risk is high, a few well-known logos can dramatically reduce skepticism.